 Water has many benefits.
 Among its super hydrating qualities, it keeps the mouth from feeling dry.
 Have you noticed how unpleasant it feels when you have a dry mouth?
 It can cause bad breath too.
 So, if you are unable to produce saliva, start with a gulp of fresh water.

 Here’s a tip; if you are not sure about your breath, start the date with some water.
 It not only refreshes you, it makes communication a lot easier.

 Mint leaves, and other mint foods

 “One of the well-known benefits of mint is improving oral health.
 The leaves are packed with anti-inflammatory and antibacterial properties to rid the mouth of harmful bacterial and avert tooth decay.
-This is obvious as mint is present in our toothpaste, peppermint, and its menthol compound it greatly lauded.” states Dr. Jones, a dentist in Franklin, TN.
+This is obvious as mint is present in our toothpaste, peppermint, and its menthol compound it greatly lauded.” states Dr. Jones, Nashville restorative dentistry.

 But did you know mint can be taken as food and drink?
 Yes, your mojito cocktail, spinach cantaloupe salad and tomato cucumber salad with mint are just a few.
 Visit here for some amazing mint food recipes.

 Keep that smile attractive with some (or all) of these tips.
 You will surely thank us later.